 For some projects, especially usability testing, our clients may also require testers of a particular age, nationality, gender, etc.

 We’ll let you know via email when suitable crowdsourced testing projects become available.

-Upon joining a cycle, please wait for our Project Manager to give their approval before you begin testing and raising defects.
+Upon joining a test cycle, please wait for our Project Manager to give their approval before you begin testing and raising defects.

 How long does a project last?

 A project’s length depends upon how much testing is required.
 To find out roughly how much time you need to set aside, please refer to a project’s requirements.
 When you start a testing project, ensure you have enough time available to finish it.

 Our Test Managers monitor the performance of all our freelance testers, including how many valid defects each tester logs, and whether testers have completed all required testing tasks.